-- Each course will meet virtually on six Wednesdays from 5 to 10 pm, and once a month on a Saturday at the Ohio Association of Community Colleges in Columbus OH from 10 am to 3 pm
+- Each course will meet virtually on six Wednesdays from 5 to 10 pm, and once a month on a Saturday in Columbus OH from 10 am to 3 pm

 - Required participation in a two-week US Community College Summer Leadership Academy in Washington, DC and Columbus, OH, and a China Summer Leadership Academy in several provinces in China